-Strategy: Douglas County Public Health Rotation Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Debbie Thomason

-Description: Dental Hygiene students will perform dental hygiene treatment to patients at the Douglas County Public Health Department.
-This opportunity will occur throughout each semester as a required clinical rotation.
-One or two students will be sent each week for an afternoon of clinic experience.
+Strategy: Douglas County Public Health Rotation Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Debbie Thomason the Douglas County Hygiene students will perform dental hygiene treatment to p Public Health Department.
+This opportunity will occur througe red clinical rotation.
+One or two students will be sent each we experience. ghout each

-Strategy: Machine Tools for Introductory MTT Classes Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Joseph Tillman

-Description: The purchase of two modern CNC lathes and two CNC mills for use in the CIM and MTI programs.
+Strategy: Machine Tools for Introductory MTT Classes Unit Objective: A.1: Pursue new and innovative partnering opportunities Requestor: Joseph Tillman Description: The purchase of two modern CNC lathes and two CNC mills for use in the CIM and MTI programs.
 This will assist in meeting the training needs of several manufacturers in the area.